 Second: Plan a quiet lunch or a stroll through the nearby parks after your visit.
 You probably won’t feel like doing anything super energetic.
 BUT, that doesn’t mean you shouldn’t go.
 Just give yourself a little time to let the thoughts settle before getting back to vacation mode.
 We strolled through Columbus Park in Chinatown before catching the subway back to Midtown — a quiet time of reflection.

-Third: Purchase tickets for the one hour guided tour of the museum.
+Third: Purchase tickets in advance for the one hour guided tour of the museum.
 Guides take you through the museum sharing facts about each piece included and its significance in the events of 9/11.
 Buy tickets in advance as few are available same day.
+I recommend these skip-the-line tickets from Get Your Guide for the museum and self-guided tour.

 Fourth: Consider whether to visit with the kids or not.
 I am glad I visited without my daughter.
 She wasn’t born until 2004 and has no real understanding of 9/11 beyond what she learned in textbooks.
 Because this was such an emotional experience for me, I’m glad Ellie wasn’t with us.